pyueh-osi/Edgecmd-Docs/V1.2/Configuration/Configure adapter component_1-2.md

 # Configure adapter component

-Use EdgeCmd utility to add and delete adapter components, and to configure facets of the components.
+Use EdgeCmd utility to add and remove adapter components, and to configure facets of the components.

 **Note:** The examples in this topic are using the default port number `5590`.
 If you specified a different port number for your adapter, you need to add it in the command.
 For example: